Matt1092/matt1092/README.md

 # 💫 About Me:
 A 2nd year Computer Science Student at Toronto Metropolitan University with a strong interest in understanding programming fundamentals and exploring how things work at a lower level.
 Passionate about full-stack application development and utilizing different languages and concepts to solve complex problems and make a meaningful impact.
 + 🔭 I’ve recently developed ProgressPal
-+ 🌱 I’m currently learning different programming paradigms (functional, object-oriented, etc.) and delving into the inner workings of operating systems
++ 🌱 I’m currently learning different programming paradigms and delving into the inner workings of operating systems
 + 📫 How to reach me matthew.moga@torontomu.ca
 + ⚡ Fun fact: I can dunk a basketball